wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 --- abstract

-There is a trend towards documents describing protocols that are only intended to be used within "limited domains".
-These documents often do not clearly define how the boundary of the limited domain is implemented and enforced, or require that operators of these limited domains //perfectly// add filters at all of the boundary nodes of the domain to protect the rest of the global Internet from these protocols and vice-versa.
+Documents describing protocols that are only intended to be used within "limited domains" often do not clearly define how the boundary of the limited domain is implemented and enforced, or require that operators of these limited domains perfectly filter at all of the boundary nodes of the domain to protect the rest of the global Internet from these protocols and vice-versa.

-This document discusses the concepts of "fail-open" versus "fail-closed" protocols for limited domains.
-It further specifies how to use layer-2 protocol identification mechanisms for designing limited domain protocols that are safer to deploy.
+This document discusses some design principles and offers mechanisms to allow protocols that are designed to operate in a limited domain "fail-closed" rather than "fail-open", thereby making these protocols safer to deploy on the Internet.

+These mechanism are not applicable to all protocols intended for use in a limited domain, but if implemented on certain classes of protocols, they  can significantly reduce the risk of leakage of into the global Internet.

 --- middle